 Shoes are great to store on shelves.
 A dresser top unit with closely spaced shelves keeps the shoes organized and easy to see.
 Boots got their own shelf on the bottom right.

 Thrifty Tip: I saved some scraps of cardboard that the new furniture pieces came in.
 Rolled up, the cardboard makes perfect boot inserts to hold them upright.

 Drawers are great for storing under garments, folded t-shirts, shorts, and athletic wear.
 And they don’t have to cost a lot of money, either.
 But they add so much extra storage to your closet!

 Pro Tip: Make sure you can open the drawers when the closet doors are in place.
 (This is why you should measure the width of your doors before going shopping!)

-I like to store my t-shirts on end.
+Wondering how to store t-shirts in a drawer?
+I like to store my t-shirts rolled up and placed vertically, with a bookend keeping them tight.
 Held in place by bookends, this makes it easier to see what items I have, without digging through a pile.
-Smaller items such as camisoles store well rolled up.
+Smaller items such as camisoles also are smart to store rolled up.